 Step 3: Find the Percentage in Growth Over Last Year

 - To find the percentage of the Growth Rate, click on the Percentage (%) from the Number tab.

 - Finally, you will obtain the value of the Growth Rate in Percentage.

 Step 4: Copy the Formula to the Required Cells

-- Similarly, use the AutoFill Tool to get the Growth Rate Percentage in the last column.
+- Similarly, use the AutoFill tool to get the Growth Percentage in the last column.